whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <DD>Value $40</DD>
 </DL>

 <p>If you asked me last year if I ever use physical notebooks, I'd look at you like "do you live in the stone age?".
-I mean who uses them.
-But that was last year.
-This year, surprisingly, I've been using actual notebooks to jot ideas, plans and just about anything that my mind is wandering about these days.
-There's a sense of satisfaction you get when you're physically writing with a pen on a paper, sometimes it's just good to get back to the old ways.</p>
+I mean who uses them?
+But that was so last year.
+This year, I can't get enough of them.
+I use it to jot ideas, plans and just about anything that my mind is wandering about these days.
+There's a sense of satisfaction you get when you're physically writing with a pen and on a paper, sometimes it's just good to get back to the old ways.</p>

 <center><a href="http://fbuy.me/cJCZ1" target="_blank">
 <img src="/images/BoxOfStyleFall2015Notebooks2.jpg" border="0" style="border:none;max-width:100%;" alt="Sloane Stationary Notebooks 2"/>